gerardo5797/BigDataProcessingSpark/README.md

 # Big Data Processing with Spark
+Analysing a large dataset using Spark:
+1. Upload available data into an Azure Blob Storage.
-Analysing a large dataset using Spark: Upload available data, perform data transformation and analysis on it and finally train a Machine Learning algorithm for predicting a continuous outcome.
+2. Perform data transformation and analysis on it.
+3. Train a Machine Learning algorithm for predicting a continuous outcome.

 ## Dataset

 The New York City Taxi and Limousine Commission is the agency responsible for licensing and regulating New York City’s taxi cabs.
 TLC has publicly published millions of trip records from both yellow and green taxi cabs.
 Records include fields regarding pick-up and drop-off dates/times, locations, trip distances, fares, rate types, payment types, and driver-reported passenger counts.

 ## PART 1: Data Ingestion and Preparation
 Download the dataset for yellow and green taxi cabs from Jan 2019 to Apr 2022 and load it into an Azure Blob Storage.